ChangsenJiang/BIOL8706_project/project_outline.md

 **Exon:**

-+ 14972 Nucleotide Alignements of 14972 different exon locis (each of these alignments contain at least 4 taxa) in FASTA format.
++ 14972 Nucleotide Alignements of 14972 different exon locis (each of these alignments contain at least 4 taxa) in FASTA format (`all_alns.tar.gz`).
-+ 14972 Gene trees built from alignment above in newick format with support as aLRT values
++ 14972 Gene trees built from alignment above in newick format with support as aLRT values(`exon_c12_atleast4taxa.gene.trees.tar.gz`)

 **Intergenic region:**

-+ Nucleotide Alignments of 63430 different loci from intergenic region in FASTA format for which gene trees were built
++ Nucleotide Alignments of 63430 different loci from intergenic region in FASTA format for which gene trees were built (`63430.alns.tar.gz`)

 + 63430 gene trees built from alignment above (after collapsing branches with aLRT values below 0.95).
-These trees were used to construct the species tree in original paper
+These trees were used to construct the species tree in original paper (`63430.aLRT-0.95-collapsed.gene.trees.gz`)

 ## 4. A small subset of the data that you can test your code on